aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 .. image:: /images/tutorials/clickhouse-metabase/create.gif
    :alt: Animated GIF showing creation of a service

-Setting up OSS version of Metabase
+Setting up the OSS version of Metabase
 ------------------------------------------

-Depending on your operating system and preferences, you can choose among two approaches when `setting up the open source edition of Metabase <https://www.metabase.com/start/oss/>`_: using a Docker image and running Metabase as a jar.
+Depending on your operating system and preferences, you can choose between two approaches when `setting up the open source edition of Metabase <https://www.metabase.com/start/oss/>`_: using a Docker image or running Metabase as a JAR.

 In this tutorial we'll be using `Docker <https://www.docker.com/>`_.
 However, similar results can be achieved using the ``.jar`` file.